markmillr/cursor-memory-servicenow/README.md

 # ServiceNow Development Memory Bank Template

-A template for maintaining project context and state in ServiceNow development projects when working with Cursor AI.
+A GitHub template repository for maintaining project context and state in ServiceNow development projects when working with Cursor AI.
 This template helps ServiceNow developers maintain context between AI chat sessions, especially when working across different environments (PDI, Sandbox, Dev, Test, Prod).
+You can create multiple private repositories from this template, one for each story or spike you're working on.

 ## Example Usage